monktastic/no-more-contempt/index.md

     <img width="300px" src="img/evil-above-world.png">
 </p>

-This "dark entity" continually drives humanity toward various kinds of Armageddon: situations in which everyone is violently expressing their own righteous fury to defeat the darkness "out there."
+This "dark entity" continually drives humanity toward various kinds of Armageddon: situations in which everyone is violently proving how _good_ they are.
 It is why the US is headed toward civil war without anyone suspecting their own complicity, and explains bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
 Nearly the whole world is caught in its terrible sway, evil provoking "righteous" retribution at every turn, without anyone ever noticing the true source of it all.

 This is not just a wacky theory, or just a metaphor.
 As best I can tell, everyone who introspects carefully enough eventually discovers this.
 Something within your very mind is conspiring with the darkness in others to produce a kind of Hell on Earth.
 Every time you feel contempt for _anyone_, your "devil" is reaching out to give theirs a kind of secret handshake; a sinister agreement to keep this world bound in darkness.
 I have used the word "subconscious" to describe this activity, but that's not quite accurate. **It is completely accessible to consciousness, if you know how to look.** It is something you are _doing._ [The Devil hides in the last place you would ever look](https://www.youtube.com/watch?v=gg8JYYyWSPg); the innermost chamber of your mind.